bth0mas/python-social-auth-userdemo/Readme.md

 Simply add the relevant `SOCIAL_AUTH_...` variables in `settings.py`, as well as the backend declaration.
 And that's about it.

+In the code, I added `azuread-oauth2`, which is a bit of a redundant, alternate path to the same application, as a test; feel free to adapt to any other provider, it should be quite easy.

 ## Pipeline